The 9th Conference of the European Research Network

 We have this spring had a conflict between the teachers and the municipalities’.
 One month of lock-out.
 And this conflict is still making tracks in developing the school.
 The government has made a reform that right now is going to be law and start at the 1/8-2014.

-Here are the main points of the agreement:
+Here are the main points of the agreement:• A lesson in sports and physical exercise every day.

 • Several hours into Danish and mathematics from 4th to 9th class.